waptug/GeekZoneArticleImporter/README.md

 Create a way to add on to plugin with file format templates for various file types of other flat file cms systems.

+Once this is working post to WordPress plugin directory at https://wordpress.org/plugins/developers/